JuliaSivartsson/1dv408/Project/TestCases.md

 * Product that user pressed link on is removed from basket and only the othr product is shown

 ###Alternate Scenarios###
-1. User has only one kind of product in basket - quantity 2 is shown
+1.1 User has only one kind of product in basket - quantity 2 is shown
-* 1.1 After pressing 'Remove all' all products of that kind is removed from basket
+* 1.a After pressing 'Remove all' all products of that kind is removed from basket
-* 1.2 Text 'You have no products in your basket yet!' is shown
+* 1.b Text 'You have no products in your basket yet!' is shown

 ##Test case 1.8 - View checkout##
+###Pre condition###
+* User has atleast one item in basket

+###Input###
+* User presses 'Checkout' button

+###Output###
+* Table with all products in basket is shown
+* Form for customer information is shown
+* Information about payment and order is shown

 ##Test case 2.1 - Order products##

+###Input###
+* User fills in ssn, firstname, lastname and email correctly
+* User presses 'Confirm order' button

+###Output###
+* 'All products' page is shown
+* Message 'Thank you for your order!' is shown
+* Link to 'View receipt' is shown

+* New customer is created in database
+* New order is created in database
+* New orderitems are created in database
+* Basket items are removed

+###Alternate Scenarios###
+1.1 User has more products of one kind in basket than exists in database
+* 1.a User presses 'Confirm order' button
+* 1.b 'view checkout' page is shown again
+* 1.c Message 'Something went wrong!
+Make sure the quantity of your ordered objects exists.' is shown

+1.2 User fills in wrong format in social security number field
+* 1.a User presses 'Confirm order' button
+* 1.b 'view checkout' page is shown again
+* 1.c Message 'Social security number must be in correct format (xxxxxxxx-xxxx)' is shown

+1.3 User leaves firstname field empty
+* 1.a User presses 'Confirm order' button
+* 1.b 'view checkout' page is shown again
+* 1.c Message 'Firstname must be atleast 3 characters long and only contain valid characters.' is shown

+1.4 User leaves lastname field empty
+* 1.a User presses 'Confirm order' button
+* 1.b 'view checkout' page is shown again
+* 1.c Message 'Lastname must be atleast 3 characters long and only contain valid characters.' is shown

+1.5 User fills in wrong format in email field
+* 1.a User presses 'Confirm order' button
+* 1.b 'view checkout' page is shown again
+* 1.c Message 'Email must be a valid email address' is shown

+##Test case 2.2 - View receipt##